 Recurring returned cheques reflect negatively on the company’s repayment ability, cashflows, as well as the company’s integrity.
 Although sometimes it may be due to wrongly filled amount or spelling mistakes, returned cheques due to insufficient funds are a big “No-no” to the banks, as this will reduce a company's credit worthiness.

 - Lack of clarity on the use of funds

 This issue becomes even bigger depending on the amount the borrower is asking for.
 Hefty amounts of funds that range up to a million or more, usually require a bit more clarity in regards to exactly how a business owner will allocate those funds.
 Banks and financial institutions have a lot at stake in terms of lending that much money, and so they would like to see a thorough report on how the business loan applicant intends to distribute, track and manage the spending.
 Is it used to reinforce capital, or boost the production of your business capacity?
 Will it be used to cover short-term financial obligations or a combination of different expenses?

-SME owners who do not have a clear and well-described idea on how they are going to use that money are diminishing their chances of getting the loan approved as some banks will have a credit call before the final approval, and will require a clear explanation on the usage of the loan.
+SME owners who do not have a clear and well-described idea on how they are going to use that money are diminishing their chances of getting the small business loan in Singapore approved as some banks will have a credit call before the final approval and will require a clear explanation on the usage of the loan.

 - Company is newly incorporated or less than a year

 Another common reason business loan applications are denied is because the company has just been formed recently.
 In fact, new company owners often apply for business loans even before their business has run for a year or more.
 This will not help to build lender confidence because having a track record is a major factor to trust.
 The financial institution's credit evaluation process bases its decisions on the financial statements of a borrower's company - including its accuracy, accounts and analysis of finances.